instagibbs/bolts/XX-eltoo-onchain.md

 ## HTLC Output Handling: Offerer

-Each HTLC output can only be spent by either the *offerer*, by spending the output  after it's timed out, or the *recipient*, if it has the payment preimage.
+Each HTLC output can only be spent by either the *offerer*, by spending the output after it has timed out, or the *recipient*, if it has the payment preimage.

 There can be HTLCs which are not represented by any outputs: either